 Why a milk test?

 A healthy cow has a 21-day cycle reproductive cycle with fluctations in progesterone.
 Your cows progesterone levels in milk will tell you where she is in her cycle, allowing identification of when she is in heat and when to AI.

 The main external sign that a cow is cycling is standing heat.
 However, it’s only visible for short periods throughout the day so can be easy to miss.
 Some cows stand to be mounted or exhibit bulling behaviour when they’re not in heat and quite a few cows experience silent heats, meaning there are no discernible signs to the farmer.

 Tracking progesterone is the most reliable way for you to confirm heat, allowing you to assess when cows are falsely showing heat and those cows which fail to show signs.
 By tracking progesterone, you can improve fertility and productivity of your herd.

 Each test includes a 96 well ELISA microplate coated with an antibody with a high specificity for progesterone, a test tube of reference standard, 2 bottles; A (enzyme conjugate) and B (substrate) and a bag of pipettes.
 By following the test instructions, a reaction is created that produces a colour change:

 A strong colour = Low Progesterone = in heat, not pregnant

 A weak colour = High progesterone = mid cycle or pregnant

-Your Heat Aid kit comes with a 5ng/ml Buffer standard, labelled reference standard.
-This gives a reference for the mid-point for colour development.
-If the colour of your results is stronger than the reference standard, then this means the sample has low progesterone.
+Your Heat Aid kit comes with a reference standard which gives a mid point colour.
+If the colour of your results are stronger than the reference standard, then this means the sample has low progesterone.
 If the colour of your results is lighter than the reference standard, then this means the sample has high progesterone.
 This gives a qualitative result.